Our 2018 report can be viewed here

 Improving Skills And Conduct

-To help ensure our employees and vendors demonstrate our values and integrity, we created the IHS Academy, IHS Towers’ online training platform.
-The Academy offers over 1,800 online training courses and resources, covering a broad range of topics - including technical skills and leadership development - from which employees can create personalized training plans.
+To help ensure our employees and vendors demonstrate our values and integrity, we created the IHS Academy, IHS Towers’ group-wide online training platform.
+The Academy offers over 1,990 online training courses and resources, covering a broad range of topics - including technical skills and leadership development - from which employees can create personalized training plans.
 For new employees, courses include a Global Induction Program and our Code of Conduct.
 The platform is also accessible to select vendors and offers many bespoke courses, including on our Vendor Code of Conduct.
 Over 40,000 courses have been completed since The Academy launched in October 2017.

 Promoting Thought Leadership